InsideLoop/InsideLoop/README.md

 }
 ```

-Most operations available on `il::Array<T>` ae also available on
+Most operations available on `il::Array<T>` are also available for
 `il::Array2D<T>`.
 For instance, it is possible to `resize` the object and
 `reserve` memory for it.
 It is also possible to align a multidimensional array.
-The object will include some padding at the end of each column so each
+The object will include some padding at the end of each column so the first
-column is aligned.
+element of each column is aligned.

 ```cpp
 const il::int_t n = 63;